microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ## FAQ

-### What is the difference between syntax and semantic highlighting
+### What is the difference between syntax and semantic highlighting?

 Syntax highlighting colors the text based on lexical rules.
 In VS Code the lexical rules are expressed as regular expressions contained in a TextMate grammar.